The Role of the Parent

 School life can be complicated with many important things to balance every day, both for students and families.
 Insight School of Michigan makes it easier to plan coursework so that it can fit into your family's real-world schedule—with breaks along the way, as needed, to accommodate non-school activities such as part-time work, sport or volunteer activities, family needs, etc.

-Like a traditional full–time public school, Insight encourages students to develop responsibility for academic progress.
+As a full-time public school, Insight encourages students to develop responsibility for academic progress.
 That means there are assignments, due dates, and deadlines.
 While some of what we do is more flexible in terms of the times and the places students do their work, we also make sure that parents, teachers, and counselors are involved to help students progress through coursework in a timely manner.

 We also recognize that as students enter the high school years, they often seek to become more independent.
-Our high school program is designed to support exploration of that independence, while still providing necessary guidance, support, and expertise for both parents and students.
+Our program is designed to support exploration of that independence, while still providing necessary guidance, support, and expertise for both parents and students.

 Successful Insight Students Benefit from Regular Parent Involvement